jdscofield/jdscofield/README.md

 <br/>
 <br/>
 <h2>Sorting Algorithm</h2>
 <p>The sorting algorithm that I used was a quicksort.
 This was used because it can scale up to large datasets easily and is very fast and efficient at sorting elements.
-The quicksort divides that list of elements and sorts the divided</p>
+The quicksort divides that list of elements and sorts the divided elements before putting them back together.
+This reduces that amount of processing needed to perform the actual sort as the list of elements is broken down into smaller pieces that can be tackled individually.
+In order to get the sorting algorithm to function I first had to overload the operators for the Trip class, which is the class that holds the information about the destinations. by overloading the '<', '>', '<=', '>=', '==' operators I could enable two Trip objects to be easily compared to each other.</p>

+<h2>Database</h2>
+<p>Initially I attempted to create a cloud-based sql database using Azure, however I had issues with getting the application to connect to Azure and with making sure that all users had access to the online database.
+Because of this I switched the implementation to a local SQLite database included with the applicaiton.
+This allows the data to travel with the application and also be organized and easily accessible. </p>

 [<img align="left" alt="Jonathon Scofield | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]